MrMacker/IOTA-IF-Certify/README.md

 1. Clone the repository:
 git clone https://github.com/jlvandenhout/iota-certify.git

-2.Change directory to the root of the repository:
+2. Change directory to the root of the repository: